StevenGann/stevengann.github.io/_posts/2025-06-26-Night-Light.md

 4. Collector current decreases
 5. LED brightness increases

-This creates the desired night light behavior: automatic illumination in darkness.

 ## Design Considerations

-### Component Selection

 - **Transistor**: Any general-purpose NPN transistor (2N2222, BC547, etc.)
-- **Photoresistor**: CdS cell with appropriate resistance range
+- **Photoresistor**: CdS cell with appropriate resistance range, such as 100k Ohm
 - **LEDs**: Standard 5mm LEDs with appropriate forward voltage
-- **Resistors**: Values chosen to provide suitable biasing and current limiting
+- **Resistors**: Values chosen to provide suitable biasing, most designs use a 10k Ohm resistor opposite the photoresistor, and a 1k Ohm resistor in series with the photoresistor

-### Power Efficiency

-The circuit's efficiency depends on:
-- LED forward voltage and current requirements
-- Transistor saturation characteristics
-- Photoresistor sensitivity and resistance range

-### Response Characteristics

-The circuit's response time is primarily limited by:
-- Photoresistor response time (typically 10-100ms)
-- Transistor switching speed (negligible for this application)
-- LED turn-on time (negligible)

-## Practical Applications

-This circuit demonstrates fundamental electronic concepts including:
-- Transistor switching and amplification
-- Light-dependent resistance
-- Voltage divider networks
-- Current control and regulation

-The design principles can be extended to more complex applications such as automatic lighting systems, light-sensitive alarms, and environmental monitoring circuits.

 ## Conclusion